-The NCEAS Data Science Fellowship is a residential program at NCEAS where fellows work closely with data and informatics teams to solve data and software issues relating to environmental science.
-Fellows document and archive important ecological, physical, and social science data from research projects focused on environmental issues.
+Data Science Fellows are in residence at NCEAS for 8-12 months and work closely with data and informatics teams to solve data and software issues relating to environmental science, to undertake research related to open data infrastructure and practice, and/or to support outreach designed to enhance awareness of reproducible research.
+As part of these activities fellows document and archive important ecological, physical, and social science data from research projects focused on environmental issues in the Arctic, create new learning and outreach materials, or publish new collaborative research.
 This practicum-style program gives fellows the opportunity to gain practical knowledge and skills needed to manage national-scale data repositories.
-Fellowships are paid.

 - Programming skills, including skills in new data management tools and languages